weshebert20/design-and-css-challenge-lab/README.md

 ###Evaluation / Submission

 Students will create a new repository on GitHub called "homework-landingpage" and push their code to it when they are ready to submit.
 Instructional team should evaluate against the solution code and the student's use of technical elements.
 They will provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).
-Bonus sections are completely optional.
 The maximum possible score on this assignment is 12/12.